flyingdutchnick/ceo-turnover/README.md

     For a CEO at a company in a given month, will they leave their job in the next 12 months?
 (TRUE or FALSE)

-This post describes 1) Data used, 2) Methodology, 3) Results and 4) Next steps.
+This post describes:

+1) Data
+2) Methodology
+3) Results
+4) Next steps

 -------